revectores/notes/engineering_science/computer_science/database/SQL/SQL.md

-##### # Should I use the underscore or camelcase to name the table or column?
+##### # under_score or camelCase

-There's also a huge divergence.
+There's a huge divergence.
 For now we use the underscore style in both cases in practice.